Artificial Intelligence Tools Expand Scientists' Impact but Contract Science's Focus (Just accepted by Nature, to be online soon): Results

-Generally, these results highlight an emerging conflict between individual and collective incentives to adopt AI in science, where scientists receive expanded personal reach and impact, but the knowledge extent of entire scientific fields shrinks to focus attention on areas most amenable to AI research, such as those with an abundance of data.
+Generally, these results highlight an emerging conflict between individual and collective incentives to adopt AI in science, where scientists receive expanded personal reach and impact, but the knowledge extent of entire scientific fields tends to shrink and focus attention on a subset of topical areas.
+According to analyses on possible factors that may influence the selectivity of AI adoption across different topics, we find that factors like inherent topicality, original impact, and funding priority, remain almost unrelated to the disproportionate AI adoption (Supplementary Fig.~S22-S24).
+In contrast, data availability appears to be a major impacting factor, where areas with an abundance of data are increasingly and disproportionately amenable to AI research, contributing to the observed concentration within knowledge space (Supplementary Fig.~S25).